Updated on January 7, 2025

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-Enophthalmos refers to the increased depth and hollowing of the eye sockets.5 It’s more commonly known as sunken eyes.
+Enophthalmos refers to the increased depth and hollowing of the eye sockets.
+It’s more commonly known as sunken eyes.

-For example, there may be dark shadows or dark circles underneath the eyes, around the lower eyelid.
+If you have this, you may have dark shadows or dark circles underneath the eyes, around the lower eyelid.
 This may make you look tired or sick even if you have had adequate rest and are healthy.

 Sunken eyes look different on different people for various reasons.
-Some people have faint sunken eyes, while others have more apparent sunken eyes.
+On some people, it can look faint, while others have more apparent sunken eyes.

 Several factors affect the look of the skin around the eyes, including age, weight, diet, and more.